 Photographing Wildlife in Prince Albert National Park

-Setting out on foot through the forest is an enjoyable way to seek out wildlife experiences.
+Setting out on foot through the forest is another enjoyable way to seek out wildlife experiences.
 The park has many trails that explore different areas of the park.
+Some animals tend to stay away from the main roads, especially during busy times of year, so hiking is a good way to increase your chances of encountering wildlife.
 Whatever your ambition or skill level, Prince Albert National Park has a trail to suit you.
+Find a trail that is right for you.

-Respect for Wildlife
+Respect the Wildlife

 Deer, foxes, wolves, otters and many other species of wildlife can also be seen in the park.
-All wild animals should be respected.
+All wild animals must be respected.
 This includes not feeding the animals or pursuing them into the woods.

 Golden hour – when the sun hangs low on the horizon at sunset and sunrise – is typically an idyllic time to take photographs.
 These moments are even more ideal for wildlife photographers because many of park’s wild residents emerge at dawn and dusk.